SpontanCombust/witcherscript-ide/editors/vscode/README.md

 ## Features
 - syntax highlighting
 - basic syntactical analysis
-- initializing or creating new script projects
+- creating and initializing script projects
-- validation of project manifests when having [`Even Better TOML`](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) extension installed
 - importing and comparing scripts with their vanilla counterparts
 - support for REDKit projects